marlenagomez/6.945-Spring-2021-Project/README.md

 #### function-library.scm
 In order to optimize the search for a matching procedure, an alternative implementation of the library isas a trie.
 The edges of the trie are predicates that test for matching the elements that make up procedures.

+#### trie-matcher.scm
+A custom trie matcher compiler, for use in matching to the library when implemented as a trie.

 ### Program-Library Matching

 #### library-matcher.scm